On the Uniform Computational Content of Computability Theory: The Cohesiveness Problem

-The previous result implies $1\dash\WGEN\leqW\COH$ by Corollary~\ref{cor:HYP-1WGEN}.
-This result cannot be strengthened to $1\dash\GEN\leqW\COH$ by the following observation.\footnote{We thank Bj{\o}rn Kjos-Hanssen for pointing out the proof of Proposition~\ref{prop:1GEN-COH}, see {\tt http://mathoverflow.net/questions/188596/is-below-every-cohesive-set-a-1-generic}.}
+While cohesiveness computes the hyperimmunity problem, it does not compute the Kleene-Post theorem.\footnote{We thank Bj{\o}rn Kjos-Hanssen for pointing out the idea for the proof of Proposition~\ref{prop:KPT-COH}, see {\tt http://mathoverflow.net/questions/188596/is-below-every-cohesive-set-a-1-generic}, and we thank a referee for suggesting a strengthening of our original statement.}

-\begin{proposition} $1\dash\GEN\nleqW\COH^+$. \end{proposition} \begin{proof} By a result of Jockusch~\cite[Corollary~2]{Joc73} every degree $a$ that is high (in the sense that $a'\geq0''$) contains a cohesive set.
-By Cooper's Jump Inversion Theorem~\cite[Theorem~1]{Coo73} there is a minimal high degree $a$.
-From a minimal degree $a$ one cannot compute a $1$--generic (which follows, for instance, from Corollary~\ref{cor:KPT-GEN}).
-Let us now assume that $1\dash\GEN\leqW\COH^+$ and let $p$ be a computable input to $1\dash\GEN$.
-Then from this input we can compute a sequence $(R_i)_i$ of c.e.\ sets $R_i\In\IN$ and $\COH^+(R_i)_i$ contains an $X$ of minimal high degree, from which together with $p$ we cannot compute a $1$--generic.
-Contradiction! \end{proof}
+\begin{proposition} $\KPT\nleqW\COH_+$. \end{proposition} \begin{proof} By a result of Jockusch~\cite[Corollary~2]{Joc73}, every degree $a$ that is high (in the sense that $a'\geq0''$) contains a cohesive set.
+By Cooper's jump inversion theorem~\cite[Theorem~1]{Coo73} there is a minimal high degree $a$.
+Let us now assume that $\KPT\leqW\COH_+$, and let $p$ be a computable input to $\KPT$.
+Then from this input we can compute a sequence $(R_i)_i$ of c.e.\ sets $R_i\In\IN$ such that from any $X\in\COH_+(R_i)_i$ and $p$ we can compute two incomparable sets.
+However, $\COH_+(R_i)_i$ contains a set $X$ of minimal high degree, from which together with computable $p$ one cannot compute two incomparable sets.
+This contradiction completes the proof. \end{proof}